top of page

 About

-Silje Tendenes is an architect working at the intersection of computational design and vernacular traditions, with a focus on material-driven and research-based design approaches.
-Her work explores how contemporary tools can reinterpret traditional knowledge, creating architecture that is both contextually rooted and forward-thinking.
-She takes inspiration from her own experiences, growing up with Norwegian craft and an interest in digital spaces.
-She investigates how culture, material, and technology can converge to inform meaningful spatial experiences.
+Silje Tendenes is an architect working at the intersection of computational design and vernacular traditions, emphasizing material-driven and research-based approaches.
+Her work investigates how contemporary tools can reinterpret traditional knowledge to create architecture that is both deeply rooted in context and forward-thinking.
+Drawing inspiration from her upbringing immersed in Norwegian craft and a fascination with digital environments, she explores the convergence of culture, materiality, and technology to shape meaningful spatial experiences.

 P1020765_2_4.jpg

-Silje Tendenes was raised along the fjord coastline of Stavanger, Norway, where the dramatic natural landscape sparked an early interest in how environments shape human experience.
-After relocating to the United Kingdom, her time in Somerset, Yorkshire, Wales, and Oxford deepened her understanding of regional spatial design and cultural context.
+Silje Tendenes grew up along the fjord coastline of Stavanger, Norway, where the dramatic natural landscape inspired her early curiosity about how environments shape human experience.
+After moving to the United Kingdom, living in Somerset, Yorkshire, Wales, and Oxford enriched her appreciation for regional spatial design and the significance of cultural context.

 bottom of page